 Germany is one of the founding members of the European Union and the Eurozone.
 It ranks 9th in the 2020 Global Innovations Index and 7th in the 2019 Global Competitiveness Index, both published by the World Economic Forum and IMD.
 It is Europe’s strongest and largest national market, the fourth largest in the world by nominal GDP, and the fifth largest in the world by GDP or PPP.

-The country’s economy is based on the social market economy, that is highly diversified and placing equal focus on services and production.
-Its influence stretches throughout Europe and beyond – Germany is one of the largest exporters globally, recording over EUR 1600 billion worth of goods and services exported in 2019, and over EUR 1.2 trillion in 2017.
+The country’s economy is based on the social market economy, which is highly diversified and places equal focus on services and industry.
+Its influence stretches throughout Europe and beyond – Germany is one of the largest exporters globally, recording exports of goods and services of over EUR 1,600 billion in 2019.

-Geographically, Germany is ideally placed in the European continent, and holds state-of-the-art logistics and communications networks.
+Geographically, Germany is ideally placed within the European continent and holds state-of-the-art logistics and communications networks.
 This includes a strong and world-renowned transportation infrastructure of airports, railways, ports, and highways that connects the country domestically and internationally.